Eddy518/calculator/README.md

 Here's what to watch out for:

-- Popup for viewing keyboard shortcuts on the fly.
+- Pop-up for viewing keyboard shortcuts on the fly 🔥.
+- Mobile support 📱.

 ## Keyboard shortcuts [](keyboard-shortcuts)